More than 25 people to sue over circulation of images taken at Dublin Garda station

 It was claimed his name and address had been in the possession of the Commissioner but, despite several requests for those details, the Commissioner failed to provide them.

-When that did not happen, he other intended litigants had no option but to seek an order aimed at compelling the Commissioner to provide them with the contractor’s details.
+When that did not happen, the other intended litigants had no option but to seek an order aimed at compelling the Commissioner to provide them with the contractor’s details.

 There was a high degree of urgency in the matter as applicants suing for defamation need to bring their claims within 12 months of the pictures being published, Mr Lynam submitted.